delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Get Delaware Divorce Records?

-Querying parties can also send a written request that contains their name, date of birth, and validated signature.
+Querying parties may also send a written request that contains their name, date of birth, and validated signature.
 Similar charges also apply.
-Requestors can address their requests to:
+Requestors may address their requests to:

 New Castle County Family Court Records Department